Graziano Pellè: AZ

-In July 2007, Pellè lost all ties to Lecce and signed for Eredivisie outfit AZ.
+In July 2007, Pellè left Lecce and signed for Eredivisie outfit AZ.
 He stated in an interview that he had a choice of staying at Lecce, who would loan him to Palermo, but chose the Alkmaar club instead because of its willingness to give chances to young players.
 His debut season, however, was largely unfruitful, as he struggled to replace PSV-bound Danny Koevermans, and finished his first season with just 3 goals in 27 games (16 starts).

 On 28 December 2008, Pellè scored the winning goal in a 1–0 win against NEC.
 In February of the following year, he netted twice in a 3–0 home success over Groningen, but was overall sparingly used by the North Holland side over the course of four Eredivisie seasons, being released in June 2011.